 Google makes it easy to create a centralized employee information hub.
 Simply move all your internal communication, announcements, policy updates and training materials to Google Drive, then link to them from an easy-to-build Google Sites website.
 Now your organization has a one-stop destination for all important information, which any employee (or just a select group) can access anytime, from any device.

 We decided on Google because it best met our needs and vision of the future.

 Medically complex kids thrive best at home, so that’s where Pediatric Home Service goes to treat them.
 G Suite makes it easier by giving the clinicians secure real-time access to patient records from anywhere.
 They can update charts, file reports and check medication lists and treatments right from a patient’s home.

-We looked at several options and quickly realized moving to Google Apps would be the most secure, scalable and cost-effective solution for our growing organization.
+We looked at several options and quickly realized moving to G Suite would be the most secure, scalable and cost-effective solution for our growing organization.

 Read the story of Pediatric Home Service.

 5. Ensure collaboration and consistency at scale

 The Roche Group, a leading research-based pharmaceutical and diagnostics company, has been bringing life-saving products to patients around the globe for nearly 120 years.
 When older business apps became an obstacle to collaboration, the company turned to G Suite to keep their innovation going strong.
 Now, Roche’s 90,000 employees use Google’s Gmail, shared Calendar and other collaboration tools to work better together in real time from 140 countries worldwide.

 Because G Suite is in the cloud, it’s easy to get new employees up and running when they join your organization.
 You simply add them from your admin panel—and never have to wait for your IT infrastructure to catch up.
 With G Suite, you're good to grow.